claurence/cf-ex-pgbouncer/README.md

-## CloudFoundry PHP Example Application:  pgbouncer
+# CloudFoundry PHP Example Application:  pgbouncer

 This is an example application which also runs [pgbouncer] for Postgres connection pooling.

-This is an example of how it's possible to package an extension with your application to run an additional process in the background.
-In this case, we package [pgbouncer] but you could adjust the example to run one or more a different process.
+This is an example of how it's possible to run an additional process in the background.
+In this case, we package [pgbouncer] but you could adjust the example to run one or more a different processes.

-### Usage
+## Usage

 1. Clone the app (i.e. this repo).